bmourino/ch359/1-MOF101/README.md

 Explorer mode: If you feel adventurous and up for a (laborious) challenge after class, you can try selecting a paper that has the crystallographic information of the structure and see if you can create a cif file yourself!

+### Cleaning on Avogadro

+Removing unwanted atoms:

+1. Go to Select – Select by element to see which element it is according to color
+2. Select this tool
+3. Pressing ctrl (or command on macos) select all atoms you wish to delete and remove it with backspace

 ## 2. Gathering information about our MOFs

 Run the jupyter notebook with the following: